Anthony Costa [Writer/Director]

 *Forcing an immoral “Wall Street Firm” to pay for their crimes…

 “After a daring, daylight robbery of a high-end Wall Street Investment Firm, several

 prominent NYC judges show up – dead – still dressed in their judicial robes.
 Their

-bodies have been placed at the foot of iconic New York City sites such as:
+bodies have been placed at the foot of iconic New York City locations such as:

 the Statue Of Liberty… the Empire State Building… Yankee Stadium…

 Detective Michael Maggio confronts his main suspect, a man known only as “Silver”.